 The Aged Receivables report can give you a picture of the income you can expect, and overdue amounts where it may be time to send a reminder.
 The Aged Payables report provides you with a breakdown of your bills, who they are owed to, and if any are overdue.

-The net movement and ending balance calculation uses what's called normal balances.
-For an asset account, because a debit increases the account’s balance, net movement equals debits minus credits For a liability account, net movement equals credits minus debits.
+The net movement is calculated using what's called normal balance.
+For an asset account, because a debit increases the account’s balance, net movement equals debits minus credits.
+For a liability account, net movement equals credits minus debits.

 The Account Transactions Report offers a detailed view of all transactions by account, with the option to filter for a single account.
 You can also filter by contact on this report to view all transactions for a specific vendor or customer.